AussieSeaweed/ritc/docs/examples.rst

 - Minimize the API calls for maximum speed and to minimize the period of time your code blocks.
 - Look at the source code of ``ritc`` and make changes you think is necessary!
-  But, as per the ``AGPLv3`` license the library is under, you must share your changes!
 - Use simple logic.
 If a function gets too long or convoluted, you can definitely make it simpler!
 Plus, it reduces the number of potential bugs.